Strawhorse/Strawhorse/README.md

-Graduate with a Higher Diploma in Applied Software Development with CCT Dublin.
+Graduate with Higher Diploma in Applied Software Development with CCT Dublin.

 Also learning using Udemy, Kaggle, Coursera, and anything else useful I can find.
 Looking for developer opportunities.